glnds/dyndns-r53/README.md

 ```

 ### Configuration
-Put a file named `config.json` in the same directory as you executable.
+Put a file named `.dyndns-r53.toml` in your userdirectory.
 A file named `config.example` is included in the repository to make your life easy.
 It looks like this:
 ```
-{
-  "aws_access_key_id":    "ABC...",
-  "aws_secret_access_key: "XYZ...",
-  "hosted_zone_id":       "A1..",
+AccessKeyID	= "ABC..."
+SecretAccessKey	= "XYZ..."
+HostedZoneID = "A1..."
-  "fqdn":                 "www.example.com"
+Fqdn = "www.example.com"
-}
 ```

 ### Logging